Emmet-Devaney/Abalone-Dataset-Analysis/README.md

 - The Whole Weight of the Abalone.
 - The Shell Height of the Abalone.

-As we progress through the jupyter notebook and display the information, we will see what conclusions an be drawn.
+As we progress through the jupyter notebook and display the information, we will see what conclusions can be drawn.

 **The files that this Repository contains:**